 The funds offered by all partners, including all general partners, are pooled and then invested into different financial assets, including derivatives.
 The investment strategy employed by these funds is usually dynamic and flexible.
 The funds will take any steps legal, for instance, leverage and short, long swaps, futures, swaps derivatives and other options on the international and domestic markets to earn high returns on the investments that the investors make.

 Hedge funds are subject to the same market rules and regulations as any trader.

 There are no such limitations on the hedge funds as apply to the other pooled investments like mutual funds.
 No registration is necessary with the Securities and Exchange Commission or Financial Services Authorities.
 No special reports have to be submitted, and no investor protection guidelines have to be followed.
 However, like mutual funds, hedge funds are subject to anti-fraud provisions of securities laws.

 History of Hedge Funds

-Hedge funds generally provided very high returns to the investors even during the periods of falling the share prices, though there have been some cases of huge losses and there have been some frauds too.
-These types of investments are suitable for people who are ready to take risks with a huge amount of money.
+Hedge funds generally provided very high returns to the investors even during falling share prices, though there have been some cases of enormous losses, and there have been some frauds.
+These types of investments are suitable for people ready to take risks with a considerable amount of money.